RobRendell/gTove/README.md

     secret areas (to protect against players who look at the underlying map image).
 * Default "tutorial" scenario which uses some of the advanced features.
 Requires the ability to put text down on the map to explain the features - could just be templates with labels.
-* Split app into seperately loadable sections, to speed up initial load?  https://github.com/jamiebuilds/react-loadable
+* Split app into separately loadable sections, to speed up initial load?  https://github.com/jamiebuilds/react-loadable
 * Fog of War is a monochrome bitmap with one pixel per tile, but takes up 4 bytes per pixel.
 Investigate ways to store it as a monochrome image, e.g. https://gist.github.com/vukicevic/8112515 (not sure if the browser doesn't just convert it to 32 bpp internally when it loads it anyway...)